uccross/skyhookdm-workflows/rook/guides/cleanup.md

 # Cleaning up the Cluster

 After running the teardown step of the `rook.yml` workflow, SSH into each OSD node and cleanup the OSD disks following the steps given below.
+Please note that `sudo` will be required.

 ```
 DISK="/dev/sdb"